xyproto/binary/README.md

 The `binary.Data` function can be used to determine if a byte slice contains binary data or not.

+There are also functions named something with `Accurate`, which provide slower but more accurate detection.

 ## General info

 * Version: 1.4.0